jimdigriz/bratwurst/ROADMAP.md

 # Plans

-## Show Stoppers

- * development instructions to be expanded to work under
-  * Mac OS X - buildroot should work

 ## Required

+ * figure out how to fake an ATM or Ethernet and test:
+  * PPPoA
+  * PPPoE
+  * straight Ethernet with DHCP (a la cable)
  * get some initial hardware support rolling
+  * Linksys WAG54G
+  * TP-Link TL-W8970
+  * TP-Link TL-MR3020

 ## Wishlist

  * support more hardware; should be easy as we use buildroot
+ * development instructions to be expanded to work under
+  * Mac OS X - buildroot should work
+ * add wifi

 # Links